ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

     > - **Note:** MFA status is displayed in the **Orchestrator Details** page and MFA events are captured in the **Events** log for auditing.

 13. Enter the proxy details if you have selected **Chennai (in-che, che01)** or **Montréal (ca-mon)** as the DR location.
-For more information, see [How to get ProxyIP details which is configured for Virtual Server Instance for VPC](https://cloud.ibm.com/docs/dr-automation-powervs?topic=dr-automation-powervs-faqs#vpc-vsi-enab).
+For more information, see [How to get ProxyIP details that is configured for Virtual Server Instance for VPC](https://cloud.ibm.com/docs/dr-automation-powervs?topic=dr-automation-powervs-faqs#vpc-vsi-enab).

 14. (Optional) Expand the **Advanced orchestrator configuration** to change the Storage tier and Machine type configuration based on the **Orchestrator HA** selection.

 15. After verifying all settings, click **Deploy orchestrator** to start the deployment process, which creates the orchestrator VMs.

-16. **Finish** button is enabled once the orchestrator VM is deployed and now Click **Finish** to complete the setup.
+16. **Finish** button is enabled once the orchestrator VM is deployed and now click **Finish** to complete the setup.

 17. Configure and manage the Power Virtual Server instances through the **External orchestrator interface** for disaster recovery.